wwucla/wwucla.github.io/_posts/2024-09-10-inference-optimization.md

 <!-- TOC --><a name="overview"></a>
 ## Overview
 Most contemporary LLMs are based on the transformer architecture.
 These models process input text sequentially, token by token.
-The model generates subsequent tokens until a designated termination token, such as `<end>`, is produced, signaling the completion of the output sequence.
+The model generates subsequent tokens until a designated termination token, such as `<EOS>`, is produced, signaling the completion of the output sequence.

 <!-- TOC --><a name="two-phase-process"></a>
 ### Two-phase process